kmw0410/honeypot_blacklist/README.md

-# honeypot_blacklist
+# Honeypot blacklist IPs
-Honeypopt blacklist IPs
+can be used for many things! (e.g. Fail2ban ...)